Provost Faculty Excellence Award

 The applications/nominations will be evaluated against the following criteria for each award category, based on the letter of support and their supervisor's endorsement:

-Applicants should be champions of online learning on campus and must have completed Online Teaching Academy (OTA) at Southeast.
+Applicants should be champions of online learning on campus.
 Award-winners should demonstrate breadth and depth of knowledge in online learning - from a global perspective down to individual online course best practices.
 Through his/her work in Online Teaching Academy or elsewhere, the successful applicant will show evidence of scholarship and research in the field.

 Excellence in Supporting Undergraduate Research Award